 Students are invited to participate in field trips which contribute to the district's desired educational goals.
 Field trips are a privilege, not a right, of each student.
 All field trips will be supervised by staff members and other adults.
 Chaperones must focus their full attention on the supervised students, so they may not bring other children not assigned to the class on the field trip.
 Chaperones may not smoke while on the trip.
 Fees may be charged for students and chaperones, but no student will be excluded because of lack of funds.
 Those with behavior concerns may be required to have a parent chaperone for any curriculum-based field trip.
-At Parkside, students with more than five office referrals throughout the year, 10% absenteeism, excessive tardiness, or two failing grades or an out-of-school suspension during the 3rd trimester may be excluded from end-of-year field trips unless the field trip is a curriculum-based field trip.
-Parental permission must be obtained in writing for all planned field trips.
+At Parkside, students with more than five office referrals throughout the year, 10% absenteeism, excessive tardiness, or two failing grades or an out-of-school suspension during the 3rd trimester may be excluded from end-of-year field trips unless the field trip is a curriculum-based field trips.
 No money or purchases will be allowed on Northview field trips.
 Cell phone use is generally not allowed on field trips, but specific permission may be granted for some individual events.